Composite material

+Composite materials can be less expensive, lighter, stronger or more durable than common materials.
+Some are inspired by biological structures found in plants and animals.

+Robotic materials are composites that include sensing, actuation, computation, and communication components.

-Composite materials are generally used for buildings, bridges, and structures such as boat hulls, swimming pool panels, racing car bodies, shower stalls, bathtubs, storage tanks, imitation granite, and cultured marble sinks and countertops.
+Composite materials are used for construction and technical structures such as boat hulls, swimming pool panels, racing car bodies, shower stalls, bathtubs, storage tanks, imitation granite, and cultured marble sinks and countertops.
 They are also being increasingly used in general automotive applications.

-The most advanced examples perform routinely on spacecraft and aircraft in demanding environments.

 History

 The earliest composite materials were made from straw and mud combined to form bricks for building construction.
 Ancient brick-making was documented by Egyptian tomb paintings.